ropensci/skimr/README.md

 human reader.

 **Note: `skimr` version 2 has major changes when skimr is used programmatically.
-Upgraders should revie. this document, the release notes, and vignettes carefully.**
+Upgraders should review this document, the release notes, and vignettes carefully.**

 Installation